uptane/deployment-considerations/repositories.md

 #### Changes to check Root metadata

 In order to prevent a new Time Server from accidentally causing a rollback warning, the clock will be reset when switching to a new Time Server.
 To do this, check the Time Server key after updating to the most recent Root metadata file.
-If the Time Server key is listed in the Root metadata and has been rotated, reset the clock used to set the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
+If the Time Server key is listed in the Root metadata and has been rotated, reset the clock used to set the expiration of metadata to a minimal value (e.g., zero, or any time that is guaranteed to not be in the future based on other evidence).
 It will be updated in the next cycle.

 #### Changes to partial verification Secondaries